rmunroe/appian-spear-power-tools/README.md

 ## SPT_Object_RemoveNullProperties

-Removes properties from a Map or Dictionary where the value is null.
+Removes properties from a Map or Dictionary where the value is `null`.
 If the passed in value is not a Map or Dictionary an error is thrown.

 | Parameter | Description                                                                            |
 | --------- | -------------------------------------------------------------------------------------- |